A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

 \end{linenomath} where $N$ is, again, the number of EEMD modes, $\sigma_i$ is the standard deviation of each mode over the initial time interval, from $t=0.05$ s to $t=0.95$~s, and $N_{\sigma}$ is a parameter to be determined.
-The interval over which $\sigma_i$ is computed for the threshold definition is the one in which only the noise induced by the vibrations of the carriage and of the kinematic system are present.
-In fact, as anticipated, such contributions to the background noise occurs on all modes.
-In the central part of the acquisition the amplitude of the background noise is higher, but it is mostly associated with the electronic noise, which has a relatively high frequency content and is almost completely contained in the first modes, which are in any case discarded in the partial reconstruction.
+The interval over which $\sigma_i$ is computed for the threshold definition is the one in which only the noise induced by the vibrations of the carriage and of the actuator system is present.
+In fact, as anticipated, such contributions to the background noise affect all modes.
+In the central part of the acquisition the amplitude of the background noise is higher but it is mostly associated with the electronic noise, which has a relatively high frequency content and is almost completely contained in the first modes, which are discarded in the partial reconstruction.
 A comparison between the original IMFs derived from the EEMD and the IMFs after the application of the interval thresholding is shown in Figure \ref{fig:ThresholdedIMFs_SyntheticMixed}.
 The threshold for last three modes is set to 0, i.e. those modes are not thresholded, whereas it is $T_i=N_{\sigma} \sigma_i$ with $N_{\sigma}=4.75$ for the other modes.
 These values are chosen by trial and error, in order to remove the undesired oscillations in IMF$_5$, IMF$_6$ and IMF$_7$.

 In Figure \ref{fig:EEMDDenoising_T4sigmaINIT_Nkeep3_Nmore3_EEMD_Na01_Ne1000_SynthMixed} the result of the denoising technique described above is compared with the original synthetic signal, the signal only and the result of FIR low-pass and the moving average filter.